Last updated on April 14th, 2023

 What are the benefits of re-roofing?

-There is a range of benefits to re-roofing, including:
+There are a range of benefits to re-roofing, including:

-- Improved protection – Re-roofing gives you the peace of mind that your home is going to be protected from the elements.
+- Improved protection – Re-roofing gives you the peace of mind that your home will be protected from the elements

 What are the telltale signs that your roof needs replacing?